 This is also not the end, or any terrible consequence you have to pay for bad behavior.
 This is the beginning of the life that you dream about living.

 (Holly) makes a strong claim saying that “everything you want starts here.”
 “Here” being sobriety...I showed up to Hip Sobriety School empty and willing to try anything and everything...the decision to stop drinking and the work that went in to make that happen has fundamentally changed my life.
 I treat sobriety as my great adventure.
 Everything is new.

 — Yvonne Fifo, Former Hip Sobriety School Participant.

 Hip Sobriety School works.
 Here's 3 big reasons why.

 One of the reasons AA is so successful as an organization is because more than anything, it is a place to go.
 It is a tribe of people who have walked in your shoes and are there to hold you and love you.
 Hip Sobriety works on this same exact premise.
 You can't do this alone.
 You need support.
 You need your tribe.

-To this end, beginning October 8th, you'll be granted LIFETIME access to a private online community.
+You'll be granted lifetime access to a private online community.
 You'll also have access to a small group of individuals who have already done the course and are back to help you through.
 I'll be online to answer any questions as you move through the course.
 We'll meet weekly for an online group coaching call.

 Knowledge is power.